isse-augsburg/PermeabilityNets/README.md

 1. Download the data here: https://figshare.com/s/d403ed0cb9816507cb4c and the checkpoints here: https://figshare.com/s/3bce79cf4a47ab0986ae
  The data is split into a Training, Validation and Testing set.
 Note that at least 128 GB of RAM and a capable graphics card is required to run the full training!
-    The evaluation should run on 16gb RAM and a GPU with at least 8 GB of vRAM.
+    The evaluation should run on 16 GB RAM and a GPU with at least 8 GB of vRAM.

 2. Open ModelTrainerScripts.flowfront_to_fiber_STANDALONE.py.
 This is a version of our training script that is modified to work as a demo script.
 Only very little setup is needed:
    1. save_path should be a _Path()_ that specifies the output folder.
 Training and Eval results will be saved there.